cathynewman/LAGNiAppE/tutorial.md

 cd ASTER-MacOS/bin
 ```

 6. Run weighted ASTRAL with the command below, editing to your gene tree filename (-i).
-Here, we specify an outgroup (--root) as Rhesus and the output filename (-o).
+Here, we specify an outgroup (--root) as Platysternon_megacephalum and the output filename (-o).

 ```
-./wastral -i primate_gene_trees.newick --root "Rhesus" -o primate_species_tree.tree
+./wastral -i gene_trees.newick --root "Platysternon_megacephalum" -o turtle_species_tree.tree
 ```

 7. Open the output tree file in FigTree to look at it!
+8. How does the species tree compare to your gene trees?
+What does the species tree show as the phylogenetic relationships among the genera?
+Are all the relationships strongly supported?